What is St. Paul's Church like? What kind of church are you?

-In our about tab you can find our statement of faith, mission, vision, values, and strategy.
+In our about tab you can find our vision, mission, values, process, and statement of faith.
 But this question “What is St. Paul’s Church like?” is really a question about culture.
 What is the culture of St. Paul’s church?
 And will I fit in?

 What is St. Paul’s Church like?
 Come and see.
 That’s really the only way to find out for yourself.

-We meet for worship on Sundays at 4PM at 1768 Storrs Rd, Storrs, CT.
+We meet for worship on Sundays at 10:30 am at The Mill Works, 156 River Road, Willington CT.
 Map.

 St. Paul’s Church is an evangelical church.
 That means we take the Bible as our authority for faith and practice.
 This also means we have “good news” to share.
 That’s what “evangelism” literally means—sharing the good news about Jesus Christ.